CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 #### Getting the Starter Code
 Get the starter code from GitHub [here](to be updated).
 You have two options:
 1. Use the command line.
-In your terminal, run the following: `git clone to be updated`
+In your terminal, run the following: `git clone https://github.com/CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter.git`
 2. Download the repo as a zipped folder.
 ![](https://i.imgur.com/SjXKMV7.png)